-These are the total yearly methane (CH4) emitted through human activities expressed as weight in teragrams.
+These are the total yearly methane (CH4) emissions from human activities expressed as weight in megatonnes (Mt).
 In the scientific literature, these are referred to as anthropogenic emissions.
-Examples of human emissions include rearing livestock and fossil fuel emissions, and there are other sources that you find in the next breakdown chart.Wikipedia: Methane Emissions
+Examples of human-induced emissions include rearing livestock, fugitive and combustion emissions from fossil fuels, and other sources, as you can see in the next breakdown chart.Breakdown of Human-Induced Yearly Methane Emissions

-The unit teragram describes the average weight of atmospheric methane per year.Wikipedia: Teragram
+The unit megatonne (Mt) describes the weight of emitted methane per year.Wikipedia: Megatonne

-Regarding the overall picture, the scientific community has high confidence in the atmospheric increase values and levels and reasonable confidence in the human emissions, but lower confidence in the natural emissions and natural sinks of methane.Wikipedia: Methane emissions
+The scientific community has a high confidence in the accuracy of the atmospheric increase values, and is reasonably confident about the human emissions; however, there is less confidence about the natural emissions and natural sinks of methane.Wikipedia: Megatonne